firasmidani/amiga/docs/_posts/2020-03-24-organization.md

 ### Naming your plate reader data files

-Please use only alphanumeric characters in your file names.
+Please use mostly alphanumeric characters in your file names.
+It is okay to include simple characters such as underscores and dashes.

 If you are analyzing Biolog Phenotype Microarray (PM) plates, you can name your data file in a specific way and ```AMiGA``` will automatically recognize it as a Biolog PM plate, identify the content in each well on your plate, and include these details in the summary of your growth curves.
 To do so, please use this nomenclature: